Tunneling

 From the longest land tunnel to a park on the tunnel roof

-The A9 Gaasperdammerweg project is an example of going off the beaten track.
-As part of the IXAS consortium, Ballast Nedam contributed to the Schiphol-Amsterdam-Almere road extension for our client Rijkswaterstaat.
-The contract included the design, building, maintenance until 2038 and financing.
-The A9 Gaasperdammerweg project included constructing the longest land tunnel in the Netherlands and creating a park on the tunnel's roof.
-The project's main goal was to improve the accessibility of the northern Randstad region and the quality of life in Amsterdam Zuidoost.
+The A9 Gaasperdammerweg project is a prime example of thinking outside the box.
+As part of the IXAS consortium (Ballast Nedam, Heijmans, and Fluor), Ballast Nedam contributed to the Schiphol-Amsterdam-Almere road expansion on behalf of Rijkswaterstaat.
+The contract included the design, construction, maintenance until 2038, and financing.
+To this end, we built the longest land tunnel in the Netherlands and a park on the tunnel roof, among other things.
+But above all, we improved accessibility to the northern Randstad and increased the quality of life in Amsterdam Zuidoost.

-The project is a digital piece of art.
-About fifty technical systems in the tunnel are designed to monitor and interpret tens of thousands of signals to make proper and safe traffic decisions.
-However, this tunnel’s special feature is that it can behave autonomously.
-In some cases, it can execute predefined decisions based on signals, which support the road traffic controller to take speed-limiting measures or even close the tunnel.
+The project is a digital work of art.
+Around fifty technical systems in the Gaasperdammer Tunnel have been set up to monitor and interpret tens of thousands of signals in order to make correct and safe traffic decisions.
+But what makes this tunnel extra special is that it can function completely autonomously.
+In some cases, it can make predefined decisions based on signals, supporting the traffic controller in implementing speed-reducing measures or even closing the tunnel.

 Managing Director Ballast Nedam Infra Projects a.i.